facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast blog search brokercheck brokercheck

 Investing

-Investing poses currency as well as other challenges for retirees in a different country.
-Covering all of them is beyond the scope of this writing so we’ll focus again on the core issues.
 First, real estate: investment properties typically represent a significant portion of a retiree’s net worth, often larger than their investment in publicly traded securities.
-If the property is not in the currency of your residence, realize that you are exposing yourself to a significant currency mismatch.
+If the property is not in the country where you reside most of the time, realize that you are exposing yourself to a significant currency mismatch.
 It could potentially affect the value of your rental income but could also result in a lower net worth if the currency of your country of residence appreciates.
 Most importantly, avoid funding a real estate purchase in one country with a loan or mortgage in a currency from a different country, no matter how attractive the rates may be!

 Taxes

 Unlike most countries, The U.S. government collects taxes based on citizenship rather than residency of the taxpayer.
-Americans who retire overseas will need to continue filing a U.S. tax return, and possibly another one in their country of residence.
-In many cases, that doesn’t necessarily mean double taxation, since the IRS generally allows a credit for taxes paid abroad.
-However, it depends on how foreign taxes matchup against the U.S. tax code, and tax treaties between the U.S. and your country of residence.
-These complexities call for involving a tax preparer with specialized knowledge of expatriate issues.
-A good source of referrals is the U.S. Embassy or U.S. consulate in your country of residence.
+Americans who retire overseas will need to continue filing a U.S. tax return and possibly another one in their country of residence.
+In many cases, that doesn’t necessarily mean double taxation since the IRS generally allows a credit for taxes paid abroad.

 Social Security, Medicare, Health Care

-First, you’re eligible to receive your social security retirement benefits if you live outside of the U.S. The Social Security Administration (SSA) no longer mail checks.
-Clients may have their benefits deposited directly in a U.S. based bank account and transfer funds when needed.
 Conveniently, the SSA has a correspondent bank in an increasing number of countries where American retirees live and is able to wire benefits in the local currency.
 This is an excellent alternative as transfer and foreign exchange fees are very attractive.

 Your American spouse will receive the same survivor benefits as he or she would in the U.S. Things get more complicated if your spouse is not a U.S. citizen.
 Inquire about your particular situation.

-Medicare doesn’t cover Americans living overseas so you will need to buy an international policy in the U.S. before leaving.
-Buying one offered through your new country is typically an option after a minimum period of residency.
-Seniors moving abroad can opt not to enroll in Medicare or opt-out if they expect to get all of their health care needs to be fulfilled outside the U.S. However, there’s no reason to decline your Medicare Part A (hospitalization) since there is no U.S. residency requirement and no premiums attached.
+However, there’s no reason to decline your Medicare Part A (hospitalization) since there is no U.S. residency requirement and no premiums are attached.
 Part B (outpatient services), which involves the payment of a premium, can be canceled.
-But it might not be a good idea either if you might later change your mind and return to the U.S. There is a penalty for re-enrollment.
-If you kept both Parts A and B while away, there is a window upon returning during which you can sign up for a Medicare Advantage plan with prescription drug coverage.
+But it might not be a good idea either if you later change your mind and return to the U.S. There is a penalty for re-enrollment.
+If you kept Parts A and B while away, there is a window upon returning during which you can sign up for a Medicare Advantage plan with prescription drug coverage.

 Conclusion